aklinker1/vite-plugin-web-extension/docs/guide/supporting-multiple-browsers.md

 :::

-## Dynamic Manifest
+## Dynamic Manifests

-You can also set the plugin's [`manifest` option](/config/plugin-options#manifest) to a function, and generate your manifest from code.
-Or use it in combination with the manifest template above to sync the manifest's `version` field with your `package.json`'s `version` field:
+You can also set the plugin's [`manifest` option](/config/plugin-options#manifest) to a function, allowing you to generate your manifest from code.
+Additionally, you can pair this with the above manifest template to sync the manifest's `version` field with the `version` field in your `package.json`:

 ```ts
 // vite.config.ts